influxdata/telegraf/plugins/inputs/prometheus/README.md

   # timeout = "5s"

   ## deprecated in 1.26; use the timeout option
+  ## This option is now used by the HTTP client to set the header response
+  ## timeout, not the overall HTTP timeout.
   # response_timeout = "5s"

   ## HTTP Proxy support